 Mrs. B. reports that Lewis would rather talk or sit crooked on his chair or watch his neighbors than write.
 At first, he couldn’t get a lesson finished because of this but he is doing better work now.

-Lewis has a very short attention span for group play but performs the basic skills in physical education well. - Mrs. C.
+Mrs C. reports that Lewis has a very short attention span for group play but performs the basic skills in physical education well. —Mrs. C.

-Lewis has difficulty paying attention long enough to learn the words to a song but when he does he sings it fairly well. - Mrs. G.
+Mrs G. reports that Lewis has difficulty paying attention long enough to learn the words to a song but when he does he sings it fairly well. —Mrs. G.

 Dear Mr. and Mrs. Mills,